r98inver/ec-local-rings/README.md

 # Elliptic Curves over local rings $F_q[x]/x^k$

-In this repository you can find scripts and computations for our paper [LINK HERE].
+In this repository you can find scripts and computations for [our paper]( https://doi.org/10.48550/arXiv.2302.03650).
 For a quick introduction to the code look at [quickstart.magma](quickstart.magma).
 A more detailed description of the repository can be find below.
 Should you have any question or suggestion, do not hesitate to contact the authors:
 - Daniele Taufer: name.surname@gmail.com
 - Riccardo Invernizzi: name.surname@student.kuleuven.be